DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 ## 2.2 Getting Started with Kestra

+In this section, you'll learn how to install Kestra, as well as the key concepts required to build your first workflow.
+Once our first workflow is built, we can extend this further by executing a Python script inside of a workflow.

+### 2.2.1 - Installing Kestra

+We already have a Postgres database set up, along with pgAdmin from Module 1.
+We can continue to use these with Kestra but we'll need to make a few modifications to our Docker Compose file.

+Use [this example Docker Compose file](docker-compose.yml) to correctly add the 2 new services and set up the volumes correctly.
+You may need to rename the existing containers and volumes to match what you had previously been using.

+#### Videos

 - **2.2.1 - Installing Kestra**

+### 2.2.2 - Kestra Concepts

+#### Videos
 - **2.2.2 - Kestra Concepts**

+### 2.2.3 - Orchestrate Python Code

+#### Videos
 - **2.2.3 - Orchestrate Python Code**

 ## 2.3 Hands-On Coding Project: Build Data Pipelines with Kestra